m4heshd/ufc-ripper/README.md

 you want to go back and watch your favorite fighters.
 I want your fighters to be paid more.
 Not less.
 This tool is not in any way meant to rob you or them of any revenue coming in.

-The whole reason for me to create this tool is for my own need.
+The whole reason for me to create this tool is for my own needs.
 I live in a third-world country that was destroyed by politicians.
 That made internet services more of a luxury than a right for the people of this country.
 Our internet connections are very spotty and extremely limited.
 1GB of data here costs more than a meal.
 Imagine that.
 I also travel, and the only thing that can keep me entertained is some UFC.
 But how do I watch UFC if I can hardly find 4G